crscardellino/crscardellino.github.io/_posts/2014-07-28-from-python-to-scala-i-the-basics.markdown

 layout: post
 title: "From Python to Scala (I): The Basics"
 date: 2014-07-28 20:15:00 +0200
-tags: course python scala tutorial
+tags: scala-course python scala tutorial
 ---

 This is the first post in a series in which I'll try to give a nice insight for